At 7, highest number of directorships declared by Gokulakrishnan of AIADMK

 Regular Remunerated Activity:

-30 (14.1%) MPs have declared that they have a financial interest in the form of Regular Remunerated Activity and 183 (85.9%) MPs have no declared financial interest under this head.
+30 (14.1 per cent) MPs have declared that they have a financial interest in the form of Regular Remunerated Activity and 183 (85.9 per cent) MPs have no declared financial interest under this head.

 The highest amount received from regular remunerated activity has been declared by Mahesh Poddar (BJP, Jharkhand) at Rs 3.18 crore per annum, followed by Mary Kom (BJP Nominated) with Rs.2.50 crore per annum and Swapan Dasgupta (Nominated) with Rs 66.60 lakh as annual income from regular remunerated activity.